Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

-The Cocoanut Grove fire in Boston: over 400 people lost their lives because the doors opened inwards.
+The Cocoanut Grove fire in Boston: over 400 people died because the doors opened inwards.
 This prompted the regulation that all doors in a public building must open outwards.
 Coast Guardsman Cliff Johnson survived the Coconut Grove nightclub fire with 3rd degree burns over 55% of his body, becoming, at that time, the most severely burned person ever to survive his injuries.
-However, 14 yrs later, he burned to death in a fiery car crash.
+However, 14 years later, he burned to death in a fiery car crash.

-There was a man called the Phantom Barber, who would break into peoples houses in Pascagoula, Mississippi at night and cut their hair.
+A man called the Phantom Barber would break into people’s houses in Pascagoula, Mississippi, at night and cut their hair.

-The Battle of Los Angeles took place , in which the Coast Artillery Brigade fired over 1,400 shells at we-still-don't-know-what on February 24/25.
+The Battle of Los Angeles occurred in which the Coast Artillery Brigade fired over 1,400 shells at we-still-don’t-know-what on February 24/25.

-When the USS Juneau was sunk in Nov 1942 all five brothers of the Sullivan family, Waterloo, Iowa were killed.
+When the USS Juneau was sunk in Nov 1942, all five of the Sullivan family’s siblings were killed in Waterloo, Iowa.

 Sodium fluoride was accidentally added to the scrambled eggs meal at a mental home.
-At about 1 teaspoon per patient, the sodium fluoride caused violent reactions including vomiting blood and paralysis within 15 minutes, and killed 47 of the 467 patients within the day.
+At about one teaspoon per patient, the sodium fluoride caused violent reactions, including vomiting blood and paralysis within 15 minutes, and killed 47 of the 467 patients within the day.

-The Skeleton Lake of Roopkund: A British forest guard in India made an alarming discovery- some 16,000 feet above sea level, at the bottom of a small valley, was a frozen lake absolutely full of skeletons.
-They were the remains of a 9th century AD party killed by a freak hail storm.
+The Skeleton Lake of Roopkund: A British forest guard in India made an alarming discovery- some 16,000 feet above sea level, at the bottom of a small valley, was a frozen lake full of skeletons.
+They were the remains of a 9th-century AD party killed by a freak hail storm.

 Dr. Alf Alving, working for the US Army's Office of Scientific Research and Development, tested some 441 convicts from Statesville Penitentiary for Malaria drugs without their knowledge.

 Airplane Celebrity Death: Carole Lombard.
-Side Note: Carole had agreed to fake her death in a plane crash, back in 1940, for publicity.
+Side Note: Carole had previously agreed to fake her death in a plane crash in 1940 for publicity.

 Firsts and the Biggest Christmas Gifts